 It owes a huge debt of gratitude to Gavin Young’s engaging history of Cathay Pacific, Beyond Lion Rock.
-The book charts the airline’s humble beginnings as a post-Second World War freight service started by two ex-military pilots to supply mainland China, and follows its progress to the 1980s, when the airline was established as one of the world’s best, forging long-haul routes with huge, modern aircraft.
+The book charts the airline’s humble beginnings as a post-Second World War freight service started by two ex-military pilots to supply the Chinese mainland, and follows its progress to the 1980s, when the airline was established as one of the world’s best, forging long-haul routes with huge, modern aircraft.
 In these rollercoaster 40 years, the planes went from two ex-military Douglas DC-3 Dakotas to a fleet of Boeing 747s.
 It’s a brilliantly told story with the voices of those involved throughout.

 But Young’s Cathay odyssey ended just as the regional airline was growing into a global carrier, in tandem with its regional base’s expansion into a global hub.
 The idea of relocating Hong Kong’s compact, congested inner-city airport at Kai Tak had long been mooted, and in July 1998, the new Hong Kong International Airport opened at Chek Lap Kok off Lantau Island.

 Shuttering the airline’s operations late one night to start again a few hours later 30 kilometres away was a mammoth task.
 The priority was to ensure planes, people and the equipment needed to service them were in place for the morning’s first flight.

 Unfortunately for those whose job it is to chronicle the airline’s history, such moves are a great opportunity for a clear-out.
 There was less focus on retaining the magazines, meeting minutes and documents that would have been the ideal feedstock to update the airline’s history post-Beyond Lion Rock.